-Vienna was a dream.
+Vienna was a dream and the perfect start to our roadtrip through Central Europe.
 This gorgeous city is filled with Imperial history and stunning baroque architecture and treads the line between its rich past and an international, modern culture.

 There are a few options to get from the airport to the city center, but the quickest is the City Airport Train (takes 16 minutes and costs €11).